shashwb/The-Universal-Will-To-Become/content/2019-01-21-developing-a-gatsby-theme.md

 ---
 date: 2019-10-17
-title: 'The Sirens of Titan'
+title: 'A Vonnegutian Tale: The Sirens of Titan and What it Says About Our Place in the Universe'
 thumbnail: '../thumbnails/wp.png'
 cover: "https://unsplash.it/1152/300/?random?BirchintheRoses"
 slug: developing-a-gatsby-theme